jameswyper/ashridge/README.md

 THE DESIGN (such as it is)

-1. Download several exports from GotSport: All teams, all Coaches, all Managers, all Players and all Saved Searches of players (the EBFA have set up several filters for e.g. players without a photo uploaded) - gs_dl.rb
-2. Download manager and player details from Wholegame - fa_manager_dl.rb, fa_player_dl.rb and fa_fetch_dl.rb.  fa_fetch_dl needs to be run after fa_manager_dl and again after fa_player_dl - so the sequence is manager/fetch/player/fetch.
+1. Download manager and player details from Wholegame - fa_complete.rb.
-3. Rename the downloaded FA files to wg_quals.xlsx (managers) and wg_reg.xlsx (players)
+2. Rename the downloaded FA files to wg_quals.xlsx (managers) and wg_reg.xlsx (players)
-4. Import those two spreadsheets into the database - excel_to_sqlite.rb.
+3. Import those two spreadsheets into the database - excel_to_sqlite.rb.
 This takes two command options -x /path/to/spreadsheets and -d database_file_name
+4. Download several exports from GotSport: All teams, all Coaches, all Managers, all Players and all Saved Searches of players (the EBFA have set up several filters for e.g. players without a photo uploaded) - gs_dl.rb
 5. Scrape each player on GotSport to get their FAN and a few other details.
 This is run in two stages: gs_get_fan_1_worklist.rb will create a database table with the URL of each player page.  gs_get_fan_2_process.rb will visit each URL, scrape the details and update the table but _only_ for players who haven't yet been scraped.
 It should therefore be possible to restart/rerun this program in the event that it aborts (the need to load each player page makes it quite slow - about 4-5 players per minute, so having to rerun from scratch would be annoying).
 6. Load the exported CSV files from step 1 into the database - load_raw.sql.
 A command like sqlite3 database_file_name < load_raw.sql should work if run from the directory the CSV files are in.
 7. Transform the raw data as loaded into something more presentable and join the data from the various systems together - staging.sql (same command style as previous step)